 Those more interested in nature than history will enjoy trips to the wildly scenic Isle of Staffa, with the famous basalt columns of Fingal's Cave — and, in summer, a colony of puffins.
 Completely uninhabited (except for seabirds), Staffa is a knob of rock draped with a vibrant green carpet of turf.
 Remote and quiet, it feels like a Hebrides nature preserve.

 Nearby Oban, on the mainland, is a smart place to spend the night.
 What it lacks in must-see sights it makes up for in visitor-friendly appeal, with a winding promenade lined with gravel beaches, ice-cream stands, good eateries, and a famous whisky distillery.
 Wind, boats, gulls, and the promise of a wide-open Atlantic beyond give Oban a rugged charm.

 While it takes some effort to reach the Orkney Islands off the north coast of Scotland, it's worth the trouble.
-The Orkneys are alluring to adventurous visitors seeking a contrast to the rest of Scotland than a map would indicate — with no real tradition for clans, tartans, or bagpipes, these islands feel more Norwegian than Highlander.
+The Orkneys seem farther apart from the rest of Scotland than a map would indicate — with no real tradition for clans, tartans, or bagpipes, these islands feel more Norwegian than Highlander.
 For the sightseer, Orkney has two draws unmatched in Scotland: some of the finest prehistoric sites in northern Europe, and the harbor called Scapa Flow with fascinating remnants of the German fleet scuttled here in the aftermath of World War I. Orkney's landscape has a wind-scrubbed, pastoral appeal: dramatic sea cliffs ring a mostly flat, bald island, with few trees and lots of tidy farms with gently mooing cows.